Cilvyahg/FED_wtrack/javascript/notes.md

 primitive datatypes

-- Booleans : can only have the values true OR false
+- Booleans : can only have the values true OR false like subscribed or not subscribed.

 Boolean conditionals are often used to decide which sections of code to execute (such as in if statements) or repeat (such as in for loops).